cburkeen7/cburkeen7.github.io/README.md

 My name is Cole Burkeen.
 I have been in the SNHU computer science program for 2.5 years.
 While in the program, three important skills I have learned are how to apply object-oriented programming principles, build and secure full-stack web applications, and how to follow the software development lifecycle using agile practices.

 # Professional Self-Assessment
 Throughout my computer science journey, each course and hands-on project has helped me identify my strengths, refine my professional goals, and gain confidence in my software development skills.
-Developing my ePortfolio has allowed me to reflect on what I have learned and clearly see how these skills connect to real-world software development.
+Developing my ePortfolio has allowed me to reflect on what I have learned and see how these skills connect to real-world software development.
 The process of building and refining this portfolio demonstrates my readiness to contribute in professional environments.

 Working in team environments played a significant role in shaping my professional skills.
 Through the different projects, I learned how to break down complex tasks and communicate progress effectively.
 These experiences have increased my confidence in following the software development process and communicating requirements.